 Unfortunately we may never know what he wanted, and we will have to wait to find out what becomes of his estate.

 In the meantime, even without his original photographs, New Yorkers are actively celebrating his life.
 Today they honored Bill by temporarily naming a street corner after him - the corner of 57th and 5th Avenue.

 As for other artists and those with assets (or loved ones) they value, I encourage them to put their life's work in a trust.
 Don't pay litigation attorneys like myself to work out your estate for you in the courts - tell us Your plan.

-For a complimentary consultation, call my Walnut Creek Estate Planning Office at 925-322-1795 for an appointment.
+For a consultation call our Contra Costa Estate Planning Attorneys Lawyers at 925-322-1795 for an appointment.